 - Share your information carefully.
 Never give out your personal information, especially your address or account numbers, to anyone online.
 Make sure your social media profiles are set to private.
-Often, scammers use information learned on social media profiles to manipulate victims. - Be skeptical of anyone you've never met in person.
+Often, scammers use information learned on social media profiles to manipulate victims. - Be especially wary if someone you've recently met online wants you to invest in cryptocurrency.
+The scammer may tell you they have expertise in how to invest in cryptocurrency, or they may direct you to someone else who gives you instructions.
+Either way, the situation is almost always a scam. - Be skeptical of anyone you've never met in person.
 Avoid anyone who says they can only communicate with you online, asks you to email or communicate outside of the dating site, or claims they are wealthy, foreign citizens.
 Never send money to someone you've never met in person, even if their story sounds convincing.
 If an online love interest or new friend ever asks you for money, it's probably a scam. - Ask someone you trust for help.
 When in doubt, reach out to your friends and family to verify.
 If you think you might have been the victim of a scam, call our office.